-In order to check the validity of partial wave approximation in the final state, we consider the contribution of S-wave states.
-The column of `S-wave/total' in Tab. \ref{LOS} shows the ratio of cross section from S-wave contribution divided by the full contribution.
-In the solar neutrino energy region, the total result is absolutely dominated by the S waves.
-However, though it is small, contribution of higher partial waves increases with energies.
-In our result the contribution of P waves at $E_\nu=5$~MeV is 0.03\% at most, and it increases to 2$\sim$3\% at $E_\nu=20$~MeV.
-In the work of SNPA \cite{snpa}, the authors performed similar analysis of S-wave contribution.
-At $E_\nu=20$~MeV, the proportions of $^1{\rm S}_0$ state to the net value are obtained as 0.972 and 0.964 for $\nu n p$ and $e^- pp$ reactions, respectively.
+In order to check the validity of partial wave approximation in the final state, we consider the contribution of $S$-wave states.
+The column `$S$-wave/total' in Table~\ref{LOS} shows the ratio of cross section from the $S$-wave contribution to that of the full contribution.
+In the solar neutrino energy region, the total result is absolutely dominated by the $S$ waves.
+However, though it is small, the contribution of higher partial waves increases with energy.
+In our result the contribution of P waves at $E_\nu=5$~MeV is 0.03\% at most, and it increases to 2$-$3\% at $E_\nu=20$~MeV.
+In the work using SNPA \cite{snpa}, the authors performed a similar analysis of the $S$-wave contribution.
+At $E_\nu=20$~MeV, the proportions of the $^1{\rm S}_0$ state to the net value are obtained as 0.972 and 0.964 for $\nu n p$ and $e^- pp$ reactions, respectively.
 These values are smaller than our results only by 0.004 and 0.008, so the two very different models give consistent predictions about the role of S-wave states in the final state.
-P-wave contribution is also calculated separately in \cite{snpa}.
-At $E_\nu=20$~MeV, sum of S- and P-wave contribution is 99.9\% of the total result that includes the partial waves to $J=6$.
-Therefore contributions from partial waves higher than the D state will not be a source of uncertainty at the order of 1\% for the solar neutrino energies.
+The $P$-wave contribution was also calculated separately in \cite{snpa}.
+At $E_\nu=20$~MeV, the sum of $S$- and $P$-wave contribution is 99.9\% of the total result which includes the partial waves to $J=6$.
+Therefore contributions from partial waves higher than the $D$ state will not be a source of uncertainty at the order of 1\% for the solar neutrino energies.

 In Ref.~\cite{hybrid}, the authors investigated the same problem with a pionful EFT.
-In the work, final state wave functions contain only the S-wave states.
-In the column denoted by `S-wave/EFT*' in Tab.~\ref{LOS}, we present the ratio of S-wave contribution in our work to those of EFT*.
-The two theories agree in the range 0.994$\sim$1.007, so in practice the two theories predict equivalent results for the total cross section.
+In that work, final state wave functions contain only the $S$-wave states.
+In the column denoted `S-wave/EFT*' in Table~\ref{LOS}, we present the ratio of $S$-wave contributions in our work to those of EFT*.
+The two theories agree in the range 0.994$-$1.007, so in practice the two theories predict equivalent results for the total cross section.